AlexanderWatts/linked-list-data-structure/README.md

 ## Printing

-The method `printAll` displays the data stored in the linked list
+The method `printData` displays the data stored in the linked list

 ```java
 Node<Integer> list = new Node<>(“I”, new Node<>(“am”, new Node<>(“Groot”, null)));